ShugKnight24/react_portfolio/README.md

 The React code of my [portfolio site](ShugKnight24.github.io)

+## Review

+Improve site as it has become old & stale...
+Update design
+  - integrate new layouts
+    - Especially on projects
+Update content & copy
+See how easy to simplify build process (remove webpack etc...)

 ## To-Do
+- Automate workflows
+- Add way to differentiate audio books in UI
 - Improve use of Typescript
 - Move away from GetColumnsHook
   - Pass in images and use a flex grid